Start Here: Buying Property In Today’s Market

 Step 1: Establish Representation

-• Defines agency and fiduciary responsibilities.
+• It defines agency and fiduciary responsibilities.

-• Clarifies compensation structure.
+• It clarifies the compensation structure.

-• Establishes expectations for both parties.
+• It establishes expectations for both parties.

 Step 2: Confirm Financial Readiness